|

 using the Ampex.
 Previous recordings on the Ampex were purely track laying

-luxuries like compressors, so there was much "Gain Riding"
+like compressors, so there was much "Gain Riding" carried out

 |